 Assists library staff with the operation of a high quality and varied collection of toys and activities for loan to families / caregivers with pre-school aged children.
-This role would suit applicants who can commit to a roster / schedule on Sundays from 2pm to 5pm for a minimum of 6 months.
+This role would suit applicants who can commit to a roster / schedule on Tuesdays, Thursdays or Fridays for a minimum of 2-3 hour per week for 6 months.

 Rhyme Time Facilitator

-Our Events team deliver two large community eventsper year; Prospect Spring Fair on Saturday, 26 October 2019 and Tourrific Prospect held in January 2020.
-We are looking for volunteers to join our events team.
-These family-friendly events are free and attract thousands of local people and would not be possible or successful without the support of volunteers.
-We are now seeking volunteers for the Prospect Spring Fair to assist with roles such as welcoming committee (gate entry), survey officers, and traffic marshals who assist with bump vehicles in and off the oval.
-If you can spare a few hours on the day and attend an information session prior to the event we would love to hear from you.
+Our Events team deliver two large community events; the Prospect Spring Fair in October, and the Tourrific Prospect Street Party to be held on 20 January 2020.
+These events are free and attract thousands of local people and would not be possible or successful without the support of volunteers.
+We are now seeking volunteers to assist with the Tourrific Prospect Street Party with roles such as signage installation, welcoming committee (gate entry), survey officers, traffic marshals (assist with parking) and Event Angels etc. If you can spare a few hours on the day and attend an information session prior to the event we would love to hear from you.